-“Stephan, how do we, Scrum Master and Development Team who are hired by our client, Product Owner, change the KPI’s (Key Performance Indicators) in our contract to measure if we are doing a good job?”
+“How do we, Scrum Master and Developers who are hired by our client, Product Owner, change the KPI’s (Key Performance Indicators) in our contract.
+So we can measure if we are doing a good job?”

 Without hesitation I replied something related to the statement I made above.
 However, the Scrum Master did not accept my answer.
-He said: Listen, in our current contract we get rewarded for every time we are within our initially estimated delivery schedule and if we stay within our budget.
+He said: In our current contract we get rewarded for every time we are within our initially estimated delivery schedule.
+And if we stay within our budget.

 “How do we know, now we started using the Scrum Framework, we have done a good job?”

-Then I explained that by deciding as customer and supplier to start using Scrum, a lot more has changed then just doing some events and incrementally develop our solutions.
+Then I explained that by deciding as customer and supplier to start using Scrum.
+A lot more has changed than just doing some events and incrementally develop our solutions.
 Making this decision you have mutually agreed to move from a demand-driven approach a.k.a. doing projects.
 To a supply driven approach, delivering solutions.
 And by using Scrum, the Scrum team has a shared responsibility to deliver the best and most valuable solution to the customer.